 The Dalmatian, famous for its beautiful spotted coat and love of fire engines, is a great companion for anyone interested in long-distance runs, hikes, or other tests of endurance.
 Dalmatians typically weigh between 45 and 70 pounds, making them perfectly balanced for bursts of speed and long, steadily-paced runs.
 According to the American Kennel Club, “They are strong, active athletes with great stamina—a wonderful partner for runners and hikers.”

 Rhodesian Ridgebacks are well known for their African roots, where they were used to track and trap lions.
 These hounds weigh in around 75 pounds and are known for their brown coat and trademark ridge, a strip of fur along their spine.
 Rhodesian Ridgebacks are independent dogs who need lots of discipline, but they are incredibly loyal.
 Ridgebacks love to run, and excel at tracking and agility.

 13. Russell Terrier

 For those who prefer more compact dogs that can still keep up with their active lifestyles, Russell Terriers are the perfect tiny companions.
 They weigh between 9 and 15 pounds and are admired for their endurance and tirelessness.
+They especially love the Automatic Dog Ball Launcher games that have been coming out recently.
+Their enthusiasm for games is unmatched.
 They are full of energy and love the outdoors.
 These tiny terriers are perfect for long walks, hikes, and bike rides.

 12. Pembroke Welsh Corgi